Hawaiian Airlines: Destinations

 Hawaiian Airlines serves destinations in several Asia-Pacific countries and territories.
 The airline added its eighth international destination, Incheon International Airport near Seoul, South Korea, on January 12, 2011.
 It also has daily and weekly direct, nonstop international flights from Honolulu to Tahiti, Australia, South Korea, Japan, and New Zealand.

 Codeshare agreements

-Hawaiian Airlines has codeshare agreements with the following airlines:
+Hawaiian Airlines is a member of the Oneworld alliance and has codeshares or mileage partnerships with the following airlines: